moliver28/research-handbook/content/handbook/marketing/developer-relations/contributor-success/innovation-pitch-competition.md

 * This inaugural edition set the groundwork for future iterations, hence the detailed documentation.
 * For subsequent editions with similar objectives, a 2 to 3-month lead time from inception to public announcement is anticipated, leveraging existing materials and insights.
-* Narrow down on exactly GitLab wants to achieve with a future competition :
+* Narrow down on exactly what GitLab wants to achieve with a future competition :
     * Development of new functionality
     * More CI/CD components
     * More GitLab Duo (AI) projects